-&lt;sup>9 Official Records...Fourteenth session...2014 (ICC-ASP/14/20), vol. I, part III, ICC-ASP/14/Res.4, annex I, para.
-6.c.
+9 See Official Records...Fourteenth session...2014 (ICC-ASP/14/20), vol. I, part III, ICC-ASP/14/Res.4, Annex I, paragraph 6.c.

-20. On 19 June 2017, the Court held a one-day round-table seminar to discuss the Assessment Report and the issues identified in the Concept Paper.
+- 19. To ensure the widest consultation possible, the Court contracted the Expert to develop a Concept Paper based on the Assessment Report and to identify those topics on which proposals to adjust the legal aid policy could be made.
+The Assessment Report and Concept Paper were published on the Court's website in May 2017.
+These formed the basis for a broad consultation with counsel, the legal community, civil society organizations and practitioners to give full effect to the Registrar's obligation under Rules 20(3) and 21(1) of the Rules and Procedure and Evidence.
+Interested participants were invited to submit written comments to the Court on the Concept Paper by 30 May 2017. - 20.
+On 19 June 2017, the Court held a one-day round-table seminar to discuss the Assessment Report and the issues identified in the Concept Paper.
 The discussion took place within the wider context of increasing the effectiveness of legal representation, balancing principles of justice and effective use of resources, as well as developing proposals to be presented to the Assembly.
-A brief summary of the discussion and comments received is set out below.

-21. Following the seminar, participants were invited to submit any additional written comments no later than 3 July 2017.
+A brief summary of the discussion and comments received is set out below. - 21.
+Following the seminar, participants were invited to submit any additional written comments no later than 3 July 2017.
 In total, the Court received nine written submissions before and after the seminar.
-A summary of points raised during the seminar and in written comments is provided below for the Committee's information.

-22. Based on the input received from the Assessment Report, experts, civil society, counsel, bar associations, and practitioners, the Registrar is currently in the process of preparing a proposal, in the form of two proposed legal aid policies (one for defence and one for victims), to be presented to the Assembly in advance of its Sixteenth Session.
-As of the submission of this report, a preliminary draft is in the process of being prepared internally within the Registry.
-It has not yet been circulated for comments.
+A summary of points raised during the seminar and in written comments is provided below for the Committee's information. - 22.
+On 31 August 2017, and based on the Assessment Report, and input from the Registry, civil society, counsel, bar associations, and practitioners, the Expert prepared and transmitted to the Registrar two preliminary drafts of proposed legal aid policies for the Registrar's consideration (one for defence and one for victims).
+Following receipt, in September and October, internal consultations have been held within the Registry on the preliminary drafts.
+On the basis of written comments received from the Registry Legal Office, Counsel Support Section and Office of the Director of Judicial Services, second drafts have been prepared by the Expert.
+These are currently under review within the Registry and additional information is being gathered prior to finalisation by the Registrar.
+The expectation is that the finalised, proposed policies will be presented, as appropriate, to the Assembly as soon as possible.